E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Even though I give clear instructions for homework, some NNES students hand in assignments that do not follow my instructions.
 How can I make sure that all my students understand instructions for assignments?

-Answer: Some NNES students have not developed the listening ability necessary to understand instructions communicated verbally and are often unfamiliar with certain types of assignments and the academic jargon (e.g., 'analyze and integrate').
-If students do not have a clear understanding of the type of assignment and the meaning of certain academic terms, misinterpretation can easily occur.
+Answer: Some NNES students have not developed the listening skills necessary to understand instructions communicated verbally and are often unfamiliar with certain types of assignments and academic jargon (e.g., “analyze” or “integrate”).
+Because of this, misinterpretation of assignments can easily occur.
 To make sure your assignment instructions are properly followed:

-• Write the instructions for assignments on the board for students to copy, instead of just verbally stating them.
-NNES students may need to go over the assignment multiple times to look up unfamiliar words, clarify concepts and form an accurate understanding.
+• Write the instructions for assignments on the board for students to copy in addition to verbally stating them.
+NNES students may need to go over the assignment multiple times to look up unfamiliar words and clarify concepts before forming an accurate understanding of it.

-• Have students paraphrase what they are expected to do instead of just asking them whether they have any questions.
-You will have the chance to clarify any misunderstanding.
+• Ask students to paraphrase what they are expected to do instead of asking them whether they have any questions.
+You will have the chance to clarify any misunderstandings.

 Back to the Top